fabriziosalmi/proxmox-vm-autoscale/README.md

-# 🚀 VM Autoscale
+# 🚀 Proxmox VM Autoscale

 ## 🌟 Overview
-**Proxmox VM Autoscale** is a service that dynamically adjusts your Proxmox virtual machine (VM) resources (CPU cores, RAM) based on real-time metrics and user-defined thresholds.
-It ensures efficient use of available resources, dynamically scaling to optimize performance and resource availability.
+**Proxmox VM Autoscale** is a dynamic scaling service that automatically adjusts virtual machine (VM) resources (CPU cores and RAM) on your Proxmox Virtual Environment (VE) based on real-time metrics and user-defined thresholds.
+This solution helps ensure efficient resource usage, optimizing performance and resource availability dynamically.

-This service operates across multiple Proxmox hosts, connects via SSH, and can be easily installed and managed as a systemd service for seamless automation.
+The service supports multiple Proxmox hosts via SSH connections and can be easily installed and managed as a **systemd** service for seamless automation.

 > [!IMPORTANT]
-> You need to enable NUMA and Hotplug for CPU and Memory to scale VM resources:
+> To enable scaling of VM resources, make sure NUMA and hotplug features are enabled:
-> - Enable NUMA: VM > Hardware > Processors > Enable NUMA ☑️
+> - **Enable NUMA**: VM > Hardware > Processors > Enable NUMA ☑️
-> - Enable CPU Hotplug: VM > Options > Hotplug > CPU ☑️
+> - **Enable CPU Hotplug**: VM > Options > Hotplug > CPU ☑️
-> - Enable Memory Hotplug: VM > Options > Hotplug > Memory ☑️
+> - **Enable Memory Hotplug**: VM > Options > Hotplug > Memory ☑️

 ## ✨ Features
-- 🔄 **Auto-Scaling of VM CPU and RAM** based on real-time resource usage.
+- 🔄 **Auto-scaling of VM CPU and RAM** based on real-time resource metrics.
-- 🛠️ **Configuration-Driven** via an easy-to-edit YAML file.
+- 🛠️ **Configuration-driven** setup using an easy-to-edit YAML file.
-- 🌐 **Multiple Host Management** using SSH (supports password and key-based authentication).
+- 🌐 **Multi-host support** via SSH (compatible with both password and key-based authentication).
-- 📲 **Gotify Notifications** for alerting whenever scaling actions are performed.
+- 📲 **Gotify Notifications** for alerting you whenever scaling actions are performed.
-- ⚙️ **Systemd Integration** for easy setup, management, and monitoring as a Linux service.
+- ⚙️ **Systemd Integration** for effortless setup, management, and monitoring as a Linux service.

 ## 📋 Prerequisites
-- 🖥️ **Proxmox VE** installed on the target machines.
+- 🖥️ **Proxmox VE** must be installed on the target hosts.
-- 🐍 **Python 3.x** installed on the Proxmox host(s).
+- 🐍 **Python 3.x** should be installed on the Proxmox host(s).
-- 💻 Basic understanding of Proxmox `qm` commands and SSH is recommended.
+- 💻 Familiarity with Proxmox `qm` commands and SSH is recommended.

 > [!NOTE]
-> If You need to autoscale LXC containers resources on Proxmox hosts You will like [this project](https://github.com/fabriziosalmi/proxmox-lxc-autoscale).
+> To autoscale LXC containers on Proxmox hosts, you may be interested in [this related project](https://github.com/fabriziosalmi/proxmox-lxc-autoscale).

 ## 🚀 Quick Start

-To install **Proxmox VM Autoscale** easily, run the following `curl bash` command.
-This command will automatically clone the repository, execute the installation script, and set up the service for you.
+To install **Proxmox VM Autoscale**, execute the following `curl bash` command.
+This command will automatically clone the repository, execute the installation script, and set up the service for you:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/fabriziosalmi/proxmox-vm-autoscale/main/install.sh)
 ```

-🎯 **This script will:**
+🎯 **This installation script will:**
 - Clone the repository into `/usr/local/bin/vm_autoscale`.
 - Copy all necessary files to the installation directory.
-- Install Python dependencies.
+- Install the required Python dependencies.
 - Set up a **systemd unit file** to manage the autoscaling service.

+> [!NOTE]
-> **💡 Note**: The service is enabled but not started automatically at the end of installation.
-Start it manually using the command below.
+> The service is enabled but not started automatically at the end of the installation.
+To start it manually, use the following command.

 > [!IMPORTANT]
-> VM hotplug feature in Proxmox requirements: to scale virtual machines on the fly please check the official [Proxmox documentation](https://pve.proxmox.com/wiki/Hotplug_(qemu_disk,nic,cpu,memory)) to meet the needed requirements.
+> Make sure to review the official [Proxmox documentation](https://pve.proxmox.com/wiki/Hotplug_(qemu_disk,nic,cpu,memory)) for the hotplug feature requirements to enable scaling virtual machines on the fly.

 ## ⚡ Usage